chu-tianxiang/vllm/README.md

 ---

-4-bit GPTQ support has been merged into vLLM, please use the official vLLM build instead.
+GPTQ support has been merged into vLLM, please use the official vLLM build instead.

 This repo currently supports a varities of other quantization methods including:

-* GPTQ 2/3/8-bit

-In addition to GPTQ 4bit quantization, this repo also adds support to other bit of GPTQ models.

 * GGUF

-Only llama and mistral are supported.
+Only llama, mixtral and qwen1.5 are supported for now.
 ```
 python -m vllm.entrypoints.api_server --model miqu-1-70b.q2_K.gguf
 ```